 Androecium: With a tetrasporangiate, dithecal anther opening by

 longitudinal slits.
-Stamens often very reduced, monothecal anther
+Stamens often very reduced, monothecal anther opening

-opening by a terminal pore, sometimes coalescent to form a synandrium
+by a terminal pore, sometimes coalescent to form a synandrium opening

-opening irregularly from bilocular, rarely trilocular numerous
+irregularly from bilocular, rarely trilocular numerous transverse slits.

-Pollen: 3-5 colpate or 3-many-porate or inaperturate, variously
+Pollen: 3-5 colpate or 3-many-porate or inaperturate, variously binucleate

-binucleate or trinucleate, the binucleate types associated with
+or trinucleate, the binucleate types associated with a wet stigma, the

-a wet stigma, the trinucleate ones with a dry one.
+trinucleate ones with a dry one.

-style or sometimes the stigma sessile and discoid, or in Balanophora
+single trifid style or sometimes the stigma sessile and discoid, or in Balanophora

 the gynoecium pseudomonomerous and with a single undivided style.
+Ovary

-central placental column that later fuses with the ovary wall.
+that later fuses with the ovary wall.

 Ovule: Apparently absent - without recognizable nucellus or integuments.

 Embryo, etc.: monosporic or bisporic.
 Endosperm development cellular.
+One

 Seed: Solitary with a very small, undifferentiated embryo embedded in the endosperm.